Encephalocraniocutaneous lipomatosis

 Encephalocraniocutaneous lipomatosis (ECCL), is a rare condition primarily affecting the brain, eyes, and skin of the head and face.
 It is characterized by unilateral subcutaneous and intracranial lipomas, alopecia, unilateral porencephalic cysts, epibulbar choristoma and other ophthalmic abnormalities.
 This condition is described as sporadic because it occurs in people without a history of the disorder in their family.

 It was named after Haberland and Perou who first described it.

-Signs and Symptoms
+Signs and symptoms

 Eighty to ninety percent of those with encephalocraniocutaneous lipomatosis are unable to produce and keep fat tissue and have multiple lipomas.
 Other types of growths, including jaw tumours, may also occur.

-Approximately two thirds of individuals with Encephalocraniocutaneous lipomatosis have intracranial and/or intraspinal lipomas.
+Approximately two thirds of individuals with encephalocraniocutaneous lipomatosis have intracranial and/or intraspinal lipomas.
 They also have an increased risk of developing a form of brain cancer known as a glioma.
 Other neurological issues that can occur include seizures, spasticity and variable intellectual disability.
-However, approximately one third of effected individuals have typical intelligence.
+However, approximately one third of affected individuals have typical intelligence.